-- The tools or methods used to gather child data (anecdotal notes, observation, matrices, photographs, work samples, table of observable skills, etc.)

-- How often the method is used
+- The tools or methods used to gather child data (anecdotal notes, observation, matrices, photographs, work samples, table of observable skills, etc.) - How the gathered data is used

-- How the gathered data is used

-- Which age groups are assessed

 6. May developmental checklists be used as an instructional assessment?

 Developmental monitoring and screening tools alone do not meet the requirements of instructional assessment.
 A developmental checklist may be used as a baseline to begin instruction; however, these checklists should be used in conjunction with a data collection method such as anecdotal notes, observation, work samples, etc. so that instructional assessment is ongoing and can be used to guide daily activities.
 Developmental checklists used in isolation would not be credited as an instructional assessment.